mehekrajput21/spotify-data-analysis-python/README.md

 - Apply clustering techniques for song segmentation.
 - Develop a recommendation system using machine learning.
 - Perform sentiment analysis using song lyrics.

+> Note: The original dataset exceeds GitHub's web upload limit.
+A representative sample of the dataset has been included in this repository.